leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

-## 7. LINKS
+### 6. LINKS

 We may from time-to-time at our discretion host or provide links to services, products, web pages, websites or other content of third parties (“Third-Party Content”).
 The inclusion of any link to, or the hosting of, any Third Party Content is provided solely as a convenience to our users, including you, and does not imply affiliation, endorsement, approval, control or adoption by us of the Third-Party Content.
 We make no claims or representations regarding, and accept no responsibility or liability for, Third-Party Content including without limitation its quality, accuracy, nature, ownership or reliability.
 Your use of Third-Party Content is at your own risk.
 When you leave the Sites to access Third Party Content via a link, you should be aware that our policies, including the Privacy Policy, no longer govern.
 You should review the applicable terms and policies, including privacy and data gathering policies, of any website to which you navigate from the Sites.

-## 8. DISCLAIMER OF WARRANTIES
+### 7. DISCLAIMER OF WARRANTIES

 YOU EXPRESSLY AGREE THAT YOUR USE OF THE SITES, INCLUDING ANY CONTENT, IS AT YOUR SOLE RISK.
-ALL OF THE SITES AND CONTENT ARE PROVIDED TO YOU ON AN “AS IS” AND “AS AVAILABLE” BASIS, AND Leighton Avant-Garde Haus MAKES NO RELATED REPRESENTATIONS, AND DISCLAIMS ALL POSSIBLE WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
+ALL OF THE SITES AND CONTENT ARE PROVIDED TO YOU ON AN “AS IS” AND “AS AVAILABLE” BASIS, AND LEIGHTON AVANT-GARDE HAUS MAKES NO RELATED REPRESENTATIONS, AND DISCLAIMS ALL POSSIBLE WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 WE DO NOT WARRANT THAT THE SITES OR CONTENT ARE ACCURATE, CONTINUOUSLY AVAILABLE, COMPLETE, RELIABLE, SECURE, CURRENT, ERROR-FREE, OR FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.
-Leighton Avant-Garde Haus CANNOT AND DOES NOT GUARANTEE THAT ANY DEFECTS, ERRORS OR OMISSIONS WILL BE CORRECTED, REGARDLESS OF WHETHER LEIGHTON AVANT-GARDE HAUS IS AWARE OF SUCH DEFECTS, ERRORS OR OMISSIONS.
+Noble.AI CANNOT AND DOES NOT GUARANTEE THAT ANY DEFECTS, ERRORS OR OMISSIONS WILL BE CORRECTED, REGARDLESS OF WHETHER Noble.AI IS AWARE OF SUCH DEFECTS, ERRORS OR OMISSIONS.

 ‍